isiahmeadows/mithril.js/design/core.md

 - Control: `controlBody`
 - Component: `m(Component, ...)`

-If you're a JSX user needing to reference these names, you should just alias them locally, like `const Fragment = "#fragment"`.
+If you're a JSX user needing to reference these names, you should use `Fragment`, `Keyed`, `Html`, and `Catch`, exported from `mithril/m`.
 But in addition, you should set the following Babel JSX plugin options when using `@babel/preset-react`:

 - `pragma: "m"`
 - `pragmaFrag: "'#fragment'"`